ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ```

-All done with step 2.
+All done with Step 2.

 ## Step 3
+> The framework in Step 2 is like a map of a camping trip.
+The stacks are the places we will camp along the way.
+> But instead of hoping we have enough supplies, now we use the map to figure out everything we will need.
+> When it's time to use it, we know we have enough.
+>

-In this step we take **blue move blocks** like this:
+In this step we take **blue move blocks** such as this one:
 ```ad-scratch
 ~~~
 set y to (10)
 ~~~
 ```
-and make them **orange** look like
+and make them **orange** variable type blocks like this one.
 ```ad-scratch
 ~~~
 set (y) to (10)
 ~~~
 ```

-Which, later in the program,
-actually **Position** the sprite using blue blocks like this:
+Later, we will actually **Position** the sprite (use up the supplies), and use the blue blocks like this:
 ````ad-scratch
 ```
 set y to (y)
 ```
 ````
-we will do this **Position** step in a special myblock. (don't do it yet)
+We will do this **Position** step in a special myblock. (don't do it yet)

-For example:

-Here is our old Game on:
+Right now there are 3 places we have to do this.
+The first is in our old Game On myblock:
 ````ad-scratch
 ```
 define Game on